 By September of 2020, the largest airport hotel and conference centre in the Nordics will open at Copenhagen Airport, right next to Clarion.
-In combination with the current Clarion Hotel Copenhagen Airport, the new hotel complex will house approx. 1,000 rooms as well as conference and meeting daily taxi fares from Copenhagen Airport facilities for 2,150 guests.
-The meeting arena will provide Copenhagen with new and better opportunities to attract both national and international conferences and fairs
+In combination with the current Clarion Hotel Copenhagen Airport, the new hotel complex will house approx. 1,000 rooms as well as conference and meeting facilities for 2,150 guests.
+The meeting arena will provide Copenhagen with new and better opportunities to attract both national and international conferences and fairs.